 The Agency has focused on growing its ability to provide oversight to the CNAs and participating nonprofits while continuing efforts to increase the 46,000 jobs created through the program.
-That number includes more than 7,000 veterans of which approximately 3,000 are wounded, ill or injured veterans.
+That number includes approximately 3,000 wounded, ill or injured veterans.
 In 2017, the Commission established the Directorate of Veterans Employment and Initiatives to increase its employment and support services to veterans.